Using IRS Data Retrieval After Completing Your FAFSA

 What is the IRS data retrieval tool?

-This tool allows students and parents to access the IRS tax return information needed to complete the FAFSA, and will transfer that data directly into your FAFSA from the IRS website.
+The IRS data retrieval tool allows students and parents to access the tax return information needed to complete the FAFSA, and then transfer that data directly into their FAFSA from the IRS website.

 Why should I use it?

-Two reasons: (1) as long as you meet certain criteria, you won't have to manually enter in your tax data now that you've filed your 2012 return, and (2) you won't need to submit a copy of your or your parents' tax return to our office.
-Using data retrieval reduces your chance of being selected for federal verification.
+Two reasons: (1) as long as you meet certain criteria, you won't have to manually enter your tax data now that you've filed your 2014 return, and (2) using data retrieval reduces your chance of being selected for federal verification.

 How do I use it?